Osaka Pro Wrestling Championship

 The Osaka Pro Wrestling Championship (大阪プロレス王座, Ōsaka Puroresu Ōza) is the top singles title in the Japanese professional wrestling promotion Osaka Pro Wrestling.
 The title was established in 2000 when Super Delfin defeated Dick Togo to be crowned the inaugural champion.

-As of 24 August 2024, there have been a total of 21 recognized champions, who have had a combined 37 official reigns and there have been four vacancies.
-The current champion is Toru who is in his first reign.
+There have been a total of 22 recognized champions, who have had a combined 38 official reigns and there have been four vacancies.
+The current champion is Ryuya Matsufusa who is in his first reign.